Introduction

 1. For successful enrolees of the Hong Kong e-Channel service, can they still complete immigration clearance at traditional counters?

 Answer: Yes, they can.
-Individuals who have successfully enrolled for the Hong Kong e-Channel service may choose to use traditional counters labelled with “Macao SAR Residents” by presenting their physical identity card, or proceed via e-Channels with either their physical identity card or the “QR Code for Hong Kong and Macao Clearance Service” for immigration clearance.
+Individuals who have successfully enrolled for the Hong Kong e-Channel service may choose to use traditional counters designated for “Macao SAR Residents” by presenting their physical identity card, or use the Hong Kong e-Channel service with either their physical identity card or the QR Code for immigration clearance between Hong Kong and Macao.

 -